jkhughlett/chowdown/_recipes/brownies-for-a-crowd.md

 - 3 cups powder sugar- add more if you want thicker consistency

 directions:
 - Mix together and spread on a buttered cookie sheet.
-Bake in a 350 degree preheated oven for 20-30 minutes.
+Bake in a 350 °F preheated oven for 20-30 minutes.
 Be sure to not overcook.
 - Frosting directions- melt butter, add cocoa and stir together.
 Add remaining ingredients and stir together with hand mixer.

 ---